MuhammadBinary/HeardAutism---USAII-Muhd-Cora-/README.md

 # 🌍 The Story Behind Heard

-> "The biggest communication problem is we do not listen to understand.
-We listen to reply."

-The project was I spired by watching my younger brother fear playing/interacting with our neighbors autistic child.
+> "The project was I spired by watching my younger brother fear playing/interacting with our neighbors autistic child.
 And that came from the common misconception and stigma surrounding autism.

-We want to give caregivers and most especially parents a clearer signal when words and faces are hard to read.
+We want to give caregivers and most especially parents a clearer signal when words and faces are hard to read."

 ---

 # 🧠 What is Heard?